DACUS1995/async-batcher/README.md

 batcher.predict(x)
 ```

-Alternatively if the event loop is initialized later you can pass it when you start the batcher.
+Alternatively, if the event loop is initialized later, you can pass it to the Batcher instance when you start it.
 For example in FastAPI you can do the following:

 ```python
 @app.on_event("startup")